 What is pension auto-enrolment?

-The scheme has been highly successful and to date, 10 million people have been auto-enrolled and are now building nest-eggs with the help of their employers.
+The scheme has been highly successful and as of 2021, 79% of the workforce - or 22.6 million employees - have been auto-enrolled and are now building nest-eggs with the help of their employers.

-In this post, we look at employers’ legal obligations and the steps they need to take to enroll new and existing employees, and manage these as part of payroll administration.
+In this post, we look at employers’ legal obligations.
+We also examine the steps they should take to enrol new and existing employees, and manage these as part of payroll administration.

 Workplace pension schemes are subject to minimum regulatory and governance requirements.
 Employers must also contribute a set proportion of an employees’ salary to their pension pot.